clearhaus/gateway-api-docs/source/index.html.md

 POST requests must be signed.

 The signature is an RSA signature of the HTTP body; it is represented in hex.
-The signee must be identified by the signing API-key.
+The signee must be identified by the signing API key.
 Both should be provided in a `Signature` header together with `RS256-hex`:

 ```